Cyclotron: During World War II

 Cyclotrons played a key role in the Manhattan Project.
 The published 1940 discovery of neptunium and the withheld 1941 discovery of plutonium both used bombardment in the Berkeley Radiation Laboratory's 60-inch cyclotron.
-Furthermore Lawrence invented the calutron (California University cyclotron) (Note: Note that although the name "calutron" is derived from that of the cyclotron, calutrons are not themselves cyclotrons, as the beam crosses the accelerating gap only once.), which was industrially developed at the Y-12 National Security Complex from 1942.
+Furthermore Lawrence invented the calutron (California University cyclotron), (Note: Note that although the name "calutron" is derived from that of the cyclotron, calutrons are not themselves cyclotrons, as the beam crosses the accelerating gap only once.) which was industrially developed at the Y-12 National Security Complex from 1942.
 This provided the bulk of the uranium enrichment process, taking low-enriched uranium (<5% uranium-235) from the S-50 and K-25 plants and electromagnetically separating isotopes up to 84.5% highly enriched uranium (HEU).
 This was the first production of HEU in history, and was shipped to Los Alamos and used in the Little Boy bomb dropped on Hiroshima, and its precursor Water Boiler and Dragon test reactors.

 In France, Frédéric Joliot-Curie constructed a large 7 MeV cyclotron at the Collège de France in Paris, achieving the first beam in March 1939.
 With the Nazi occupation of Paris in June 1940 and an incoming contingent of German scientists, Joliot ceased research into uranium fission, and obtained an understanding with his German former colleague Wolfgang Gentner that no research of military use would be carried out.
 In 1943 Gentner was recalled for weakness, and a new German contingent attempted to operate the cyclotron.
 However, it is likely that Joliot, a member of French Communist Party and in fact president of the National Front resistance movement, sabotaged the cyclotron to prevent its use to the Nazi German nuclear program.

 In Nazi Germany, one cyclotron was built in Heidelberg, under the supervision of Walther Bothe and Wolfgang Gentner, with support from the Heereswaffenamt.
 At the end of 1938, Gentner was sent to Berkeley Radiation Laboratory and worked most closely with Emilio Segrè and Donald Cooksey, returning before the start of the war.
 Construction was slowed by the war and completed in January 1944, but difficulties in testing made it unusable until the war's end.

 In Japan, the large Riken cyclotron was used to bombard uranium processed in their Clusius tube gaseous diffusion device.
 The experiment indicated that no enrichment of the uranium-235 content had occurred.
-Following the occupation of Japan, American forces, fearing continuation of the Japanese nuclear weapons program, dissembled the Riken laboratory's cyclotron and dumped it in Tokyo Bay.
+Following the occupation of Japan, American forces, fearing continuation of the Japanese nuclear weapons program, disassembled the Riken laboratory's cyclotron and dumped it in Tokyo Bay.
 During the disassembly, Yoshio Nishina begged otherwise, saying "This is ten years of my life ...
 It has nothing to do with bombs."
 Secretary of War Robert P. Patterson later admitted the decision was a mistake.